KiwifruitDev/arkham-revived/README.md

 No other security measures are implemented, and the server is not intended to be used in a production environment.

+Users cannot yet delete their data from the database, but this feature will be implemented in the future.

 ## Configuration

 After first run, a `config.json` file will be generated in the root directory.

 Set options in this file to configure the server and its command line output.

+When updating, it is recommended to delete this file to ensure that the latest version is used.

 ## Contributing